bnomei/kirby-mongodb/README.md

 > [!NOTE]
 >
 > This example is from [my Sakila DB kit](https://github.com/bnomei/kirby-sakila-kit/tree/with-mongodb-plugin).
+You can
+> use similar queries to filter and resolve relations of files and user objects.

 ## MongoDB Client